Mental Health Block Grant (MHBG)

 What’s covered and who benefits

-The MHBG funds are spent on providers that help people in the community who need covered services, like:
+We can spend the MHBG funds or “pass them through” to providers that help people in the community who need covered services, like:

 • Mental health review